 Understanding how to calculate a food cost for a recipe is essential for every restaurant owner.
 If you are in the food service business, you already know how important it is to keep your costs under control.
 Without knowing how much it costs you to prepare every dish you won't be able to cost out your menu properly.
-Therefore, if you are thinking about how to make a restaurant menu that maximises profit, make sure that calculating the food cost for each item is on your checklist for this task.
+Therefore, if you are thinking about how to make a restaurant menu that maximises profit, make sure that calculating the food cost for each item and choosing the right menu pricing method are on your checklist for this task.

 What is the food cost for a recipe?